-We are pleased to offer the Couples Therapy Training and Education Program (CTTEP) at the White Institute for the 2020-2021 academic year.
-CTTEP starts in September, 2020 as a thirty week (one year) certificate program that follows the White Institute calendar.
-Due to COVID-19, we are accepting online learners for 2020-2021.
-If the need for social distancing ends, we will move to a hybrid model with both in-person and remote learning.
-The program has as its mission to educate and train mental health professionals in psychoanalytic-systemic couples therapy.
+We are pleased to offer the Couples Therapy Training and Education Program (CTTEP) at the White Institute for the 2021-2022 academic year.
+CTTEP starts in September, 2021 as a thirty week (one year) certificate program that follows the White Institute calendar.
+Due to the ongoing uncertainty around the covid pandemic and continued needs for social distancing, we will again host this program via distance learning.
+We welcome applications nationwide and internationally this year, but hope to resume in-person learning the following academic year (2022-2023) The program has as its mission to educate and train mental health professionals in psychoanalytic-systemic couples therapy.
 CTTEP emphasizes Interpersonal Psychoanalytic-Systemic Couples Therapy, while including additional psychoanalytic-systemic points of view.
 Our approach both in our theory of technique, and our practical guidance about intervening is defined by integrating core psychoanalytic constructs with constructs that define systems work.
 For example, we integrate the inevitability and usefulness of transference/countertransference phenomena and the enactment in the therapy of the therapeutic issues with the interlocking co-construction of couples' problems, triangulation and the intergenerational transmission of unresolved issues that constrain couples' interactional experiences and choices.

 There are three components to the program, which must all be taken: didactics, group case conferences, and off-site one to one case consultation.
 Trainees must complete 30 consultation hours with their given case consultant.
 Of these 30 hours, a minimum of 20 must address the candidate’s clinical work with one or more current and active couples.
-One-and-a-half hour classes followed by one-hour case seminars will take place on Fridays from 12:15–3 at the Institute (20 West 74th Street).
+One-and-a-half hour classes followed by one-hour case seminars will take place on Fridays from 12:15–3 this year via the teleconferencing platform Zoom.
 The time for the required once weekly off-site case consultation will be agreed upon between the trainee and the consultant.
-The cost of the program is $2950.00 plus a weekly fee paid directly to the consultant of $75 a session.
+The cost of the program is $2975.00 plus a weekly fee paid directly to the consultant of $75 a session.
 Additionally, there is a non-refundable application processing fee of $75.00.
 Applicants must be licensed (or provisionally licensed by limited permit) to practice therapy in their respective fields, and must submit with the application a copy of their current license, their current registration, and their current professional liability insurance.